 Unfortunately, travelers who aren't prepared for crossing the Mexico border are a major cause of delays.
 It is not unusual at busy times, like weekends and holidays, to spend several hours waiting to cross into the USA.
 Fortunately, there are a few ways to speed up the process.

 Trusted Traveler Program (SENTRI)

 U.S. Customs and Border Protection operates the Secure Electronic Network for Travelers Rapid Inspection (SENTRI).
 Being part of this program allows one to use expedited processing lanes at the Mexico border.
-The process involves an extensive background check and an interview, in person.
-There will be a fee to pay.
-SENTRI lanes are available at certain border locations in California, Arizona and Texas.
+The process involves an extensive background check, an in-person interview, and a fee.
+SENTRI lanes are available at certain border locations in Arizona, California, and Texas.

 The Fast Lane was designed to make it easier for U.S./Canadian citizens to cross the border after obtaining medical services in Mexico.
 It is a single-use pass.
-The fast lane can be purchased at places where medical services are provided, such as dentist, cosmetic procedures.
-And, some hotels and restaurants offer these passes, but you may have to pay for them.
-Find fast lanes at some California, Arizona, New Mexico and Texas crossings.
+The fast lane can be purchased at places where medical services are provided, such as doctor, surgeon, or dentist.
+Some hotels and restaurants offer fast passes to cross the border, but you may have to pay for them.
+Find fast lanes at some Arizona, California, New Mexico, and Texas.

 Prepare for Customs

 Make sure you don't have any banned items with you, including firearms, drugs, certain animals, Cuban products and other items not allowed by U.S. Customs.
 There is also a list of prohibited foods and agricultural products to be aware of that include: include vegetables, meat and dairy items.
 Some meats and seafood are allowed, but not pork or meat from protected species.
 You can check the list of prohibited items at the U.S. Customs and Border Protection website.